KYC changes at Bitcoin ATMs: Everything you need to know

 Existing limits in Bitcoin ATMs: What is changing?

-The change originally planned for December 30, 2024, was to completely change KYC limits.
-However, there have been some last-minute adjustments, as well as differences by country.
+The change, initially planned for December 30, 2024, was supposed to completely change the KYC limits.
+However, in the final stretch, some amendments were made, and there are also differences depending on the country.

 Why hasn't Bitcoin ATM.com made changes yet?